longtongster/docker-compose-network/README.md

     `docker run -d -p 8080:80 --network my-nw --name httpd-service httpd-img`

-    You can test the container `http://localhost:8080`
+    You can test the container `http://localhost:8080`.
+Please note that you do not need `EXPOSE` in the docker file to expose ports.
+Of course it makes explicit what ports your container is listening on.
 4. Create app image - cd in the app directory

    `docker build -t app .`